 Address: 1500 East Main St., Newark, OH

-Standing 134 feet tall, this monument located at the Death Valley, California's high desert.
+Standing 134 feet tall, this roadside attraction is located at Death Valley in California's Mojave Desert.
 In 1991, successful businessman Will Herron paid Young Electric Sign Co. to come up with this majestic thermometer as a tribute to the world's highest recorded temperature, which is at 134 degrees Fahrenheit.

 Address: 72155 Baker Blvd, Baker, CA 92309